ZJU-DIVER/DaDaDa/README.md

 python fine_tune.py --model 'model_name' --mode 'test'
 ```

 The model_name should be one of the three: "mbert", "xlm-r-base", "xlm-r-large".
-We store our best fine-tuned model in [best_model](./DaDaDa/experiment/classification/best_model).
+We store our best fine-tuned model in [best_model](./DaDaDa/experiment/classification). （The best fine_tuned pre-trained model can be downloaded from here.)

 ### data product reterival

-DaDaDa makes it possible to create a vertical search
-engine for data products collected from major open-access data marketplaces around the world.
-To
-demonstrate how DaDaDa can streamline the data search process, we use it to create a search engine
-based on Elasticsearch.
+DaDaDa makes it possible to create a vertical search engine for data products collected from major open-access data marketplaces around the world.
+To demonstrate how DaDaDa can streamline the data search process, we use it to create a search engine based on Elasticsearch.

 The following image is a screenshot of the data product search engine.